anhdiepmmk/gemini-pdf-text-extraction/README.md

 # 📄 Gemini PDF Text Extraction
-This project utilizes the [Google Gemini API](https://ai.google.dev/) to extract and correct text from PDF files, including those that are scanned images or have poor OCR qualityIt leverages AI-powered OCR and natural language processing to ensure accurate and readable text output
+This project utilizes the [Google Gemini API](https://ai.google.dev/) to extract and correct text from PDF files, including those that are scanned images or have poor OCR qualityIt leverages AI-powered OCR and natural language processing to ensure accurate and readable text output

 ## 🧰 Features

-- **AI-Powered Text Extraction** Processes PDFs using Google's Gemini API to extract text, even from image-based document.
+- **AI-Powered Text Extraction** Processes PDFs using Google's Gemini API to extract text, even from image-based document.
-- **Automatic Text Correction** Enhances readability by correcting spelling, grammar, and formatting issue.
+- **Automatic Text Correction** Enhances readability by correcting spelling, grammar, and formatting issue.
-- **Batch Processing** Automatically processes all PDFs in the `input/` directory and saves the results in the `output/` director.
+- **Batch Processing** Automatically processes all PDFs in the `input/` directory and saves the results in the `output/` directory.
-- **Retry Mechanism** Implements a retry strategy to handle API rate limits or transient error.
+- **Retry Mechanism** Implements a retry strategy to handle API rate limits or transient error.

 ## 📁 Project Structure